...

 This step is crucial in keeping the user experience consistent as in a speedy and easy transaction process people will decide to abandon the cart.

-The Gateway Sends an Authorisation Request to Payment Processors.
+Step 4: The Gateway Sends an Authorisation Payment Request to Payment Processors

 It then sends information to the payment processor which relays the communication to the customer’s bank.
-The payment processor is responsible for the transfer of transaction details and asks for authorization from the bank.
+The payment processor, utilizing the merchant account, is responsible for the transfer of transaction details and asks for authorization from the bank.

-The Bank Confirms the Available Funds and Authorizes the Transaction.
+Step 5: The Bank Confirms the Available Funds and Authorizes the Transaction

-Lastly, the bank of the customer examines the availability of the funds and looks for any fraud.
+Lastly, the business bank account of the customer examines the availability of the funds and looks for any fraud.
 And if the bank confirms that everything is in order, the transaction is approved.
 This is immediately communicated back through the payment processor to the gateway.
+Whether they pay through an email payment link or a website, the process remains largely the same, ensuring a seamless and secure payment experience for your customers.

-Notification is Emailed to the Customer and the Merchant.
+Step 6: Payment Approval Sent to the Customer and the Merchant

 Lastly, the payment gateway informs the customer and the merchant that the payment transaction has been completed.
 The customer gets a receipt of the successful payment and can now expect their order to be processed.
 On the other hand, the merchant is alerted of the transaction for the fulfillment of the order.